What is the mymobility Clinical Study?

 Who will have access to my data?

-The following organizations may have access to patient data: Apple Inc., Zimmer Biomet, Accelero Health Partners (an affiliate of Zimmer Biomet), an Institutional Review Board (ethics committee and its subsidiaries/affiliates), Data and Safety Monitoring Board, Office for Human Research Protections in the U.S. Department of Health and Human Services, the FDA (Food and Drug Administration) and other international regulatory agencies.
+The following organizations may have access to patient data: Apple Inc., Zimmer Biomet, an Institutional Review Board (ethics committee and its subsidiaries/affiliates), Data and Safety Monitoring Board, Office for Human Research Protections in the U.S. Department of Health and Human Services, the FDA (Food and Drug Administration) and other international regulatory agencies.

 I cannot find a study site close to my local area; can I still use mymobility?

-Mymobility is available outsite of the study at some facilities.
-To find a mymobility provider, patients may visit Find a Doc.
-Mymobility providers are indicated with a mymobility badge, or ask their surgeon to help in the search.
+mymobility is available outside of the study at some facilities.
+To find a mymobility provider, patients may visit Find a Doc. mymobility providers are indicated with a mymobility badge, or ask their surgeon to help in the search.